kmartin21/CommentBox/README.md

-# CommentBox
+# Facebook Comment Box

+## Basic Overview
-Comment box using the MERN stack, from the following tutorial: https://medium.com/@bryantheastronaut/ok-here-we-go-b9f683c5a00c
+A Facebook comment box built using the MERN stack, from the following tutorial: https://medium.com/@bryantheastronaut/ok-here-we-go-b9f683c5a00c.